Chloe Yu

 Training, qualifications & experience

-I am currently a third year doctoral trainee in counselling psychology and also a fully qualified BACP registered counsellor.
+I am currently final year doctoral trainee in counselling psychology and also a fully qualified BACP registered counsellor.
 I am primarily trained in existential-humanistic approach, though my practice is also informed by CBT/DBT theories and psychodynamic thinking.
 I have completed a number of successful counselling placements in the NHS services and low cost counselling center, and have been running a small private practice for just over a year.
 I intend to keep my private practice relatively small alongside my doctoral study so I can offer clients a dedicated service whilst also benefiting them from high quality, regular supervision provided by my school.

 Member organisations